What's on Offer

 Duke of Edinburgh Award

-In 2023 our Duke of Edinburgh Award opportunities are linked to our Youth Panel.
-More opportunities will be available in 2024.
+In 2024 and 2025 our Duke of Edinburgh Award opportunities are linked to our Youth Panel.

 Work Experience